Mara (mammal)

 Maras, subfamily Dolichotinae, are a group of rodents in the family Caviidae.
 These large relatives of guinea pigs are common in the Patagonian steppes of Argentina, but also live in Paraguay and elsewhere in South America.
-There are two extant species, the Patagonian mara of the genus Dolichotis and the Chacoan mara of the genus Pediolagus; traditionally this species was also thought to belong to Dolichotis however a 2020 study by the American Society of Mammalogists found significant difference between the two mara species to warrant resurrecting the genus Pediolagus for it.
+There are two extant species, the Patagonian mara of the genus Dolichotis and the Chacoan mara of the genus Pediolagus.
+Traditionally this species was also thought to belong to Dolichotis; however, a 2020 study by the American Society of Mammalogists found significant difference between the two mara species to warrant resurrecting the genus Pediolagus for it.
 Several extinct genera are also known.

 Description

 Maras have stocky bodies, three sharp-clawed digits on the hind feet, and four digits of the fore feet.
-Maras have been described as resembling long-legged rabbits.
+Maras have been described as resembling long-legged rabbits; while standing, they can also resemble a small ungulate.
 Patagonian maras can run at speeds up to 29 km/h.
 The Patagonian species can weigh over 11 kg in adulthood.
 The average weight of adult male Patagonian maras is 8.3 kg and in adult females is 7.75 kg.
 Meanwhile, the Chacoan mara, though still large for a rodent, is much smaller, weighing around 1 to 3 kg.

 Most maras have brown heads and bodies, dark (almost black) rumps with a white fringe around the base, and white bellies.

 Maras may amble, hop in a rabbit-like fashion, gallop, or bounce on all fours.
 They have been known to leap up to 6 ft.

 Maras mate for life, and may have from one to three offspring each year.
 Mara young are very well-developed, and can start grazing within 24 hours.
-They use a crèche system, where one pair of adults keeps watch all the young in the crèche.
+They use a crèche system, where one pair of adults keeps watch over all the young in the crèche.
 If they spot danger, the young rush below ground into a burrow, and the adults are left to run to escape.